Byron1z/configure-ad-B1z/README.md

   Open PowerShell ISE as an Administrator,

-  Create a new File and paste the contents of the script into it,
+  Create a new File and paste the contents of the script into it.

   **Script link**: https://github.com/Xinloiazn/configure-ad/blob/main/adscript.ps1